selipot/selipot.github.io/publications/index.md

 Submitted:

+**26.** Kathryn L. Gunn, Lisa M. Beal, **Shane Elipot**, K. McMonigal, and Adam Houk, *Mixing of Subtropical, Central and Intermediate Waters Driven by Shifting and Pulsing of the Agulhas Current*, submitted to Journal of Physical Oceanography.

 **25.** Edward Zaron and **Elipot, S.** (2020), *An Assessment of Global Ocean Barotropic Tide Models Using Geodetic Mission Altimetry and Surface Drifters*, submitted to Journal of Physical Oceanography.

 **24.** **Elipot, S.** (2020), *Measuring global mean sea level changes with surface drifting buoys*, submitted to Geophysical Research Letters, arXiv.org [preprint](https://arxiv.org/abs/1909.03269).